 Essential Oils for Spiritual Awakening

-For your spiritual awakening or meditative practices, choose the essential oil that resounds with you the most.
-It might take a few tries, but eventually you’ll find the right ones.
-In the meantime, however, you can start your new healing journey with these oils.
+OUR ADVICE for your spiritual awakening and meditative practices: Choose the essential oil that resounds with you the most!
+It might take a few tries of different oils, but you will eventually find the best oils for you for sure.

 1. Cedarwood Essential Oil